 You will have a follow-up appointment approximately 6 to 7 days after surgery.

 You will likely be ready to return to work 1 week after breast reduction surgery.

 Other Things to Know

 You will need to avoid heavy lifting, reaching overhead, and any other strenuous activity for at least a month as directed by your surgeon.
-Scars will fade gradually from pink to white and numbness will usually go away over several months to a year.
+Scars will fade gradually from pink to white, and numbness will usually go away over several months to a year.

-Risks associated with breast reductions, while rare in our practice, include infection, bleeding, skin loss, nipple loss or malposition, scarring, change or loss in nipple sensation and potentially an inability to breastfeed.
+Risks associated with breast reductions, while rare in our practice, include infection, bleeding, skin loss, nipple loss or malposition, scarring, change or loss in nipple sensation, and potentially an inability to breastfeed.
 Before surgery, you and your surgeon will discuss the risks as they apply to you, and what to do if symptoms appear.

 In addition to gathering your medical history, you and your plastic surgeon will discuss your desired results of surgery, the options available to achieve those results, factors related to preparing for surgery, recovery, and risks associated with the procedures.
 In discussing your expectations during your first visit, it is important to agree on the desired size and shape for the new breasts, as each patient and each plastic surgeon has a different opinion.
-Your plastic surgeon will examine and measure your breasts, and discuss in detail the variables of the surgical options including repositioning the nipple/areola during the procedure.
-Anesthesia, where surgery will be performed, and what, if any, guidelines your insurer has for the percent of tissue removal needed for coverage will also be discussed.
+Your plastic surgeon will examine and measure your breasts and discuss in detail the variables of the surgical options including repositioning the nipple/areola during the procedure.
+Anesthesia, where the surgery will be performed, and what, if any, guidelines your insurer has for the percent of tissue removal needed for coverage will also be discussed.

 Will health insurance pay for breast reduction surgery?

 In many cases, this procedure is covered by insurance.
 Dr. Calobrace and Dr. Quintero do not participate directly with any insurance company.